gowatertech/gowater/replit.md

 Utilizes modern UI components from shadcn/ui with Tailwind CSS for a clean, responsive, and accessible user experience across all devices.
 A comprehensive user manual with intelligent search and PDF export functionality is also integrated.

 ### Automatic Invoice Generation & Dynamic Tax Calculation
 The system automatically creates invoices when orders are marked as delivered, implementing robust concurrency control to guarantee exactly one invoice per delivered order.
 It handles dynamic tax calculation, data replication, sequential numbering with company-specific unique constraints, and automatic payment processing for cash invoices within a single, atomic database transaction.
-Concurrency safety is ensured through row-level locking and duplicate prevention.

 ### Partial Cash Payment Handling
 The mobile delivery app implements a robust partial payment system allowing drivers to accept partial cash payments.
 It features frontend detection of partial payments, automatic conversion of payment method for outstanding balances, and backend guard rails with a 1-cent tolerance for float precision.